The Reacher Grabber Tool: Stay Safe, Independent, and Injury-Free - AskSAMIE: Answers for Accessibility

 How a Reacher Protects Your Back and Prevents Falls

 For people recovering from orthopedic surgery — especially hip replacements — bending down is more than uncomfortable; it’s a fall risk.
+According to the American Academy of Orthopaedic Surgeons (AAOS), utilizing long-handled assistive devices like a reacher allows you to grab daily essentials without over-flexing your joints or compromising your balance.
 A reacher protects you by keeping your spine neutral and your center of gravity stable.

 Even for those without recent surgery, using a reacher can significantly reduce balance loss when leaning forward.
 Each time you avoid a deep bend or twist, you’re reducing strain on your lower back and hips.
 And when picking up small objects (like socks, keys, or shoes) no longer feels risky, you’re more likely to stay active and independent throughout the day.